ji-in0615/webtoon-IMT/README.md

-# webtoon-IMT
+# letr-proto-WiMT
-Webtoon-IMT (Webtoon images Machine Translation) is a multi-modal webtoon machine translation model.
+WiMT (Webtoon images Machine Translation) is a multi-modal webtoon machine translation model.
 You can get three results.

 1. detect objects (speech bubbles, cuts, and line texts) in webtoon or cartoon.